liusida/gpuVoxels/docs/source/vxa-vxd/tags.rst

 **Value**: three MathTrees for x,y,z dimension (refer to MathTree)

 If we want to apply an external force field to the simulation, we can define it here.
+We can define `x_forcefield`, `y_forcefield`, and `z_forcefield`.

 Here is an example to define a force field that only has value on x direction.